mobajemu-msft/groove-api-documentation/Main/Groove service.md

 We've worked hard to bring you one of the most compelling APIs out there.
 Here are some great features:

 + An [Affiliate Program] that encompasses both streaming premium subscriptions and on-demand purchases.
-+ One of the best affiliate payouts, especially our recurring subscription payout.
 + A best in class [image service].
 + Streaming that can be integrated on any platform or browser, as part of the Pilot.
 + In addition to PC and mobile, you can reach Xbox 360 and Xbox One.